First published 21 January 2020. Edited 25 June 2020.

 Synopsis: Jack (14) is a charismatic larrikin who has just discovered the one thing he is really good at - go-kart racing.
 With the support of his mentor, Patrick (55), an old race car driver with a secret past, and his best mates Colin and Mandy (both 15), Jack must learn to control his recklessness if he is to defeat the best drivers in Australia, including the ruthless champion Dean, and win the National title.
 A high-octane family film from the writer and studio of Paper Planes and the acclaimed director of the UK version of Top Gear.

-Just announced this week as the opening film of the Generation KPlus section of this year’s Berlin International Film Festival, H is for Happiness is the feature debut from long-time theatre director John Sheedy.
+Announced as the opening film of the Generation KPlus section of this year’s Berlin International Film Festival, H is for Happiness is the feature debut from long-time theatre director John Sheedy.
 The family film premiered at MIFF 2019 and won the top prize at CinefestOz.
 Based on the young adult novel My Life as an Alphabet by Australian author Barry Jonsberg, it’s adapted for the screen by writer/producer Lisa Hoppe, who produced with Julie Ryan (Red Dog) and Tennille Kennedy.
 The film stars newcomers Daisy Axon and Wesley Pattern, with Richard Roxburgh, Emma Booth and Joel Jackson.

 Synopsis: A twelve year old girl with boundless optimism and a unique view of the world, is inspired by the strange new boy at school and sets out to mend her broken family – whatever it takes.

-The Leunig Fragments (Madman) February 13
+The Leunig Fragments (Madman) cinemas February 13, now online.

 This documentary about cartoonist and artist Michael Leunig is written and directed by Kasimir Burges and produced by Philippa Campey (Film Camp).
-After premiering at Sydney Film Festival 2019, and screening at MIFF, BIFF and Byron Bay, The Leunig Fragments comes to cinemas amidst recent and mounting controversies over his criticism of vaccination, proponents of equal marriage rights, and mothers who own phones.
+After premiering at Sydney Film Festival 2019, and screening at MIFF, BIFF and Byron Bay, The Leunig Fragments came to cinemas amidst recent and mounting controversies over his criticism of vaccination, proponents of equal marriage rights, and mothers who own phones.

-Synopsis: A prismic view of acclaimed cartoonist-philosopher Michael Leunig.
+Synopsis: A prismatic view of acclaimed cartoonist-philosopher Michael Leunig.
 Filmed over five eventful years, we observe Michael grappling with life, art and mortality.
 The reflections of an ageing man encompass the curious boy-Leunig; past, present and future hopes and dreams collide in this portrait of one of Australia’s most prolific artists.

 Synopsis: Ten-year-old Dujuan is an extraordinary 10-year-old Arrernte/Garrwa boy from central Australia.
 He’s a child-healer, a good hunter and speaks three languages.
 As he shares his wisdom of history and the complex world around him we see his spark and intelligence.
 Yet Dujuan is 'failing' in school and facing increasing scrutiny from welfare and the police.
 As he travels perilously close to incarceration, his family fight to give him a strong Arrernte education alongside his western education lest he becomes another statistic.
 We walk with him as he grapples with these pressures, shares his truths and somewhere in-between finds space to dream, imagine and hope for his future self.